-This sausage pasta is super easy to make because everything cooks together in one pan!
+This sausage pasta is super easy to make because everything cooks together in one pan.
 Our one-pot pasta recipe makes an easy, family favorite weeknight dinner.
 Plus, one-pot cooking means there are fewer dishes to wash!

 What’s special about one-pot pasta?

 The fact is, we live in a world where instant gratification is the norm.
 It seems that many people want what they want, and they want it as quickly as possible, thank you very much.

 As a result, we tend to look for recipes that will save us time.
 Either during the cooking time, in the clean-up afterward or both.
-Some of the best ways to do that are with sheet pan dinners and one-pot meals!
+Some of the best ways to do that are with sheet pan dinners and one-pot meals.

 Can you freeze sausage pasta?